vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 90 minutes after my second meal was a little higher than usual, but still in the low range.
 My methane fermentation score continued to be zero.

+## 2024-10-12: Atrantil tow doses and continued low symptoms

+On 2024-10-12, I continued the two doses of Atrantil.
+I continued to have mild abdominal discomfort symptoms, but the intermittent head/neck/shoulder tension was definitely relatively more concerning.
+Also, I had a lethargy/fatigue episode after my first meal around 5-6 PM, and then continued to feel a little low in energy after post-meal cleanup (around 8 PM).

+My current thinking is that the cognitive and auditory overload of listening to educational content during meals, meal prep, and post-meal cleanup might be adding up to too much.
+While not the primary driver, I think it's a lever I should adjust based on my overall level of fatigue, and I should stop doing it to the extent feasible until I feel fully recovered energy-wise.
+Specifically:

+* Don't keep anything on during meal cleanup

+* During meals and meal prep, lean toward a mix of at least 50% relaxing entertainment